Set GroupDocs License Java – GroupDocs Annotation License Java Setup

 - Unlimited document processing without watermarks

-- Full annotation type support (highlights, comments, stamps, etc.)
+- Full support for highlights, comments, stamps, and custom shapes

 Legal Document Review Platforms